Roots of Unity Filter Part 3 - Roots of Unity Filter

 Total Sum330000

-This time, say that the desired coefficient is a1a_1, meaning that we want an offset of 11 instead of 00.
-To do this, the key is to add some coefficient in front of each term in our sum to ensure that our sum has 11s in the column for our desired term: a1a_1.
+Note that the main reason this worked out was that we had 11 appear in every row for the term we wanted: a0a_0.
+This time, say that our the desired coefficient is a1a_1, meaning that we want an offset of 11 instead of 00.
+The key is to add some coefficient in front of each term in our sum to ensure that our sum has 11s in the column for our desired term: a1a_1.
 Then, if we called those coefficients bib_i, the sum of every 3rd term with an offset of 1 would look like this:

 b0P(1)+b1P(ω)+b2(ω2)3\dfrac{b_0P(1) + b_1P(\omega) + b_2(\omega^2)}{3}